board of directors

 Scott Boylston | President

 Scott found his way to Savannah from New York City while running an environmentally-friendly surfwear company with the woman who’s now his wife.
-Scott is co-author and Program Coordinator for the Masters in Design for Sustainability at Savannah College of Art and Design (SCAD), and professor in Design for Sustainability.
-He’s the author of 3 books, and has published over a dozen short stories in acclaimed literary journals.
-Scott is the founder of SCAD’s Design Ethos conference and ‘DO-ference,’ an interactive workshop-based conference that brings together international design practitioners with community leaders in order to address pressing social and economic concerns within the local community.
-Scott spent a decade as an Art Director for a package design company in New York City, working with clients including Estée Lauder, Elizabeth Arden, Opium, and Calvin Klien.
+Scott is co-author and program coordinator for the Masters in Design for Sustainability at Savannah College of Art and Design (SCAD), and professor in Design for Sustainability.
+He’s the author of 3 books, has published over a dozen short stories in acclaimed literary journals, and numerous pieces on design and sustianability in journals such as Core 77, Design Observer, and Communication Arts.
+Scott spent a decade as an Art Director in New York City, working with clients such as Estée Lauder, Elizabeth Arden, and Opium.
 He speaks internationally on design and sustainability, and holds a masters from Pratt Institute.
-Scott has served on the board of the Flannery O’Connor Childhood Home, and is a past member of the State Board of Directors for the US Green Building Council of Georgia, and the Savannah Branch of USGBC-GA.
-Scott presently serves on the Chatham Environmental Forum, and the steering committee for Healthy Savannah. email Scott
+Scott has served on the board of the Flannery O’Connor Childhood Home, and is a past member of the State Board of Directors for the US Green Building Council of Georgia.
+Scott presently serves on the National Academy of Environmental Design. email Scott

 Sara possesses a degree in Journalism and Master degrees in Graphic Design and Design Strategy (with a sustainability focus).
 As an adult, she’s dwelled in San Francisco, Chicago and Savannah.
 Professionally, she has worked as a grantwriter/graphic designer, web designer, design strategy consultant and design management professor.
 She believes that there is a waste-is-food riddle to be discovered in everything.
 For sanity/pleasure, she obsesses on food (not ‘food’) and its endless systems (cooking, sourcing, growing…), marvels at her family, putters around her garden, reads and shares (reads), and tries to learn as much as possible.